wacncontent/CustomizeTool/output/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 1. Follow [Get started with Mobile Services].

-1. Sign in to the [Azure portal], and select your mobile service.
+1. Sign in to the [Azure Management Portal], and select your mobile service.

 2. Select the **Scheduler** tab on the top.